 push for equitable education is the dedicated homework/teacher-help time allotted during each school day for all 6-12th graders.
 This practice ensures all students can get help with their homework.
 With common-sense solutions like this, we can make our schools places where it’s not necessary for parents to seek tutoring outside of school.

 When it comes to curricula and books, I value the input of all community members.
 I want to foster a district that recognizes diverse perspectives and instills a sense of pride in our country and our achievements.
 Wayzata School District is home to families with countless different experiences and backgrounds; all their stories are America’s stories.
 The district should provide opportunities for all students to see themselves in their education, through inclusive course material and thoughtful hiring practices.
 It should also give teachers the latitude they need to discuss difficult topics in age-appropriate ways.
-I will be a champion for inclusive and honest education that deepens our understanding of each other, and will prepare our students to make their way in a global world with compassion and dignity.
+I will be a champion for inclusive and honest education that deepens our understanding of each other, and will prepare our students to succeed in a global society with compassion and dignity.